ant1sir/group_action/README.md

 1. The $n=5$ step requires a lot of memory.
 Let me know if you go through :-)
 2. The group action is concrete and set up to $G=S_n$ and $X=B^{B^n}$ in this version.
 3. The packaging is managed through PyPI, not yet synchronized to GitHub.
-4. The documentation for the library has not been generated yet.

 ## FEEDBACK
 Any comment and/or improvement whether on optimization, packaging, documentation, or on any other appropriate topic is welcome :-)

 ## CONTACT
 You can reach me antoine AT sirianni DOT ai.
+I'll do my best to provide you with support.

 ## DOCUMENTATION
 Check OR Conf 2024 paper titled "Open Source Standard Cell Library Design" by Antoine Sirianni once published.
+Type ```pydoc -w group_action.library``` to generate the HTML documentation of the library module.